Agent Web Protocol — Specification v0.2

 outputs | object | yes | Typed output fields |

-endpoint | string | yes | API endpoint path |
+endpoint | string | conditional | API endpoint path.
+Required unless via references a protocol that supplies the endpoint |

-method | string | yes | HTTP method: GET, POST, PUT, DELETE, PATCH |
+method | string | conditional | HTTP method: GET, POST, PUT, DELETE, PATCH.
+Required unless via is set |

 rate_limit | string | no | Rate limit (e.g. "30/minute") |